Question about Sunpak Auto 544 Flash

 Posted on Dec 21, 2015

 The probable cause of such behavior is a faulty quench capacitor.
 The part is specially manufactured to withstand rather high voltage (350 V) and large current peaks (300 A) - despite of its small dimensions - and often goes wrong.
 Replace it with a capacitor cannibalized from a cheap second-hand shoe-mount flash having the same feature (series thyristor circuitry) and as high guide number as available.
 Both Sunpak units are highly populated inside, only try to repair them if you have a certain skills in such a job.
 If any of these explanations is unfamiliar for you then leave the flash alone and take it to a repair shop - there is lethal voltage inside, even long after the unit has been switched off.
 Good luck!
 Laszlo (kalaci at index dot hu)

-Save hours of searching online or wasting money on unnecessary repairs by talking to a 6YA Expert who can help you resolve that issue over the phone in a minute or two.
+Save hours of searching online or wasting money on unnecessary repairs by talking to a 6YA Expert who can help you resolve this issue over the phone in a minute or two.

-Best thing about this new service is that you are never placed on hold and get to talk to real repair professionals here in the US. click here to Talk to an Expert (only for users in the US for now) and get all the help you need.
-Goodluck!
+Best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.